 This section is the crux of your abstract, so make sure you demonstrate how your research addressed the research objectives.

-Furthermore, due to the word limit (150-200) of the abstract and the complexity of your research, you might not be able to include all results here.
+Furtrermore, due to the general word limit (150-200) (check your university or journal requirements for clarity) of the abstract and the complexity of your research, you might not be able to include all results here.
 If that is the case, have only the most significant results.

 This portion should be written in the past simple or present tense.
 Here is an example:

-- Analysis of the responses has shown that there is a strong correlation between consumption and productivity.
+- Analysis of the responses has shown that there is a strong correlation between a healthy diet and fitness.

-- Analysis of the responses shows there is a strong correlation between coffee consumption and productivity.
+- Analysis of the responses shows there is a strong correlation between a healthy diet and fitness.

-- Analysis of the responses showed there was a strong correlation between coffee consumption and productivity.
+- Analysis of the responses showed there was a strong correlation between a healthy diet and fitness.

 Lastly, the abstract of a dissertation should conclude your dissertation research.
 The conclusion should clearly report how your study addressed the research problem.